zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 I am sometimes asked if Latent Commands can be used in Specs.
 Indeed, developers trying to use them are often confused by their behaviour in this scenario.
 Let me try to explain what is going on.

 By looking at the `FAutomationSpecBase` implementation, one finds out that an automation spec is like a classic *simple automation test*, in which the `BeforeEach`, `It` and `AfterEach` are enqueued as latent commands.
-[First reaction: shock!]

 Hence, when we add a latent command within a test run, we are inserting it into the queue, and it will be executed after the last of the `AfterEach`'s!
 So, yes, we can use latent commands, but we need to know what we are doing!